Eugenio161288/emonitor/README.md

 **Client**: Single Page Application that may be used to register/login and invoke API functionality

-Users may login/register via client application on browser.
-3rd party resellers should be registered in system before using API endpoints
+Users can login/register via client application in a browser.
+3rd party resellers should be registered in the system before using API endpoints

 ## Client application
 [back to the contents](#table-of-contents)